Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/message-map-macros-mfc.md

 ### <a name="requirements"></a>Požadavky

-**Záhlaví:** afxmsg_.h
+**Záhlaví:** afxmsg_. h

 ## <a name="on_registered_thread_message"></a>  ON_REGISTERED_THREAD_MESSAGE

-Určuje funkci, která bude zpracovávat zprávy registrovaných funkci Windows RegisterWindowMessage.
+Určuje, která funkce zpracuje zprávu zaregistrovanou funkcí Windows RegisterWindowMessage.

 ### <a name="syntax"></a>Syntaxe